 Many recovering addicts' new addiction to drama can be difficult for their family and friends to live with.
 What creates this need for attention and being center stage all the time?
 Why is every small event magnified and processed as if it were truly life and death?
 Is this something that just happens with recovering addicts, or do we all have a tendency to dramatize our lives?

-How does this almost need for drama impact recovering addicts and why?
-It is known that the chemical receptors in the pleasure center of the brain are heavily influenced with most substances of abuse.
+How does this need for drama impact recovering addicts and why?
+It is known that the chemical receptors in the pleasure center of the brain are heavily influenced with most abused substances.
 As these chemicals are pumped into the brain, addictive patterns begin to form for the addict.
-As they become more and more dependent upon the substance, they also form patterns of habit in their brain synapses.
+As they become more and more dependent upon the substance, they also form patterns in their brain synapses.
 This combination becomes habit after some time, and then becomes addiction.
 Depending on the substance, it can happen quite rapidly for many who begin to use and then abuse the substance.